-4 Geology and Soils
+4. Geology and Soils

-- 4 1 The published geological information (BGS 1976) shows the site to be underlain by Cretaceous Weald Clay - 4 2 The most recent published soils information (SSEW 1983) shows the site to be underlain by soils from the Wickham 1 Association The legend accompanying the map describes these as seasonally waterlogged fine silty over clayey fine loamy over clayey and clayey soils (SSEW 1983) Soil of this broad type was found on the site
+4.1 The published geological information (BGS, 1976), shows the site to be underlain by Cretaceous Upper Chalk which is overlain by alluvium drift deposits.

+4.2 The published soils information, (SSEW 1980), shows the site to be underlain by soils from the Newchurch series.
+The legend accompanying the map describes these as, 'pelo-calcareous alluvial gley soils,' which are, 'calcareous clayey marshland soils affected by fluctuating groundwater.'
+(SSEW, 1980).
+Soil of this broad type was found on the site.

-5 Agricultural Land Classification
+5. Agricultural Land Classification

-- 5 1 Paragraph 1 5 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map - 5 2 The location of the soil observation points are shown on the attached sample point map
+- 5.1 Paragraph 1.5 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points are shown on the attached sample point map.